dinde451/jarr.d1/Jarulfs_Guide.md

 3 Does not exist in Hellfire and is not possible to find in multi player in Diablo, only single player.
-Still very rare in single player, see chapter 3.5.2 for more information.
+Still very rare in single player, see CHAPTER_LINK_unfindable-unique-items-in-multi-player for more information.
 It also seems that although findable in single player, it will morph as soon as a new game is started or loaded.